Stéphane Antiga

-Stéphane Antiga (born 3 February 1976) is French professional volleyball coach and former player.
+Stéphane Antiga (born 3 February 1976) is a French professional volleyball coach and former player.
 He was a member of the France national team from 1998 to 2010, and a participant in the Olympic Games Athens 2004.
-The current head coach of DevelopRes Rzeszów.
+He serves as head coach for the Polish PlusLiga team, LUK Lublin.

 Personal life

 Antiga was born in Suresnes, Hauts-de-Seine, France.
 He has a wife Stephanie.
-They have two children - a son Timote and a daughter Manoline.
+They have two children – a son Timothy and a daughter Manoline.

 Career as player

-Clubs
+Club

 In his career he has played for the teams of Paris UC (France), Paris Volley, Bre Banca Lannutti Cuneo, Portol Palma de Mallorca, Skra Bełchatów and Delecta Bydgoszcz.
 In April 2013, he signed a contract to return to PGE Skra Bełchatów.
 After winning gold medal of 2014 Polish Championship with club from Bełchatów he ended his career as a player.

 National team

 He is silver medalist of European Championship from Germany 2003 and Turkey 2009, bronze medalist of World Championship 2002.
 Antiga played 306 games with the French national team and was previously captain of the team.